Making sure that a company has enough resources to complete its projects successfully is one of the primary objectives of a resource manager’s work.

 What is Resource Capacity Planning?

-To ensure timely and successful delivery of projects running in an organization, you have to understand and plan your resources’ capacity beforehand.
-Resource capacity planning in project management is the process of determining the number of resources you’re expected to require to meet the project needs.
+Resource capacity planning is the process of determining the number of resources you’re expected to require to meet future projects’ needs.
 In other words, it’s about forecasting the gap between available resources and the required ones.
-This will give grounds for informed decision-making: e.g., whether you will need more employees to complete the current and upcoming projects, or maybe it’s reasonable to postpone a new project for later.
-Let’s look at the other advantages of capacity planning.
+This will give grounds for informed decision-making: e.g., whether you will need more employees to complete the current and upcoming projects, or maybe postpone a new project for later.

-Benefits of planning resource capacity
+Benefits of resource capacity planning

 1. It prevents unexpected resource shortages.